flipz357/smatchpp/README.md

 # SMATCH++

-The package allows handy processing of semantic graphs such as AMRs, with a special focus on standardized evaluation of graph parsers with Smatch (structural matching of graphs).
+The package allows handy processing of semantic graphs including graph alignment and graph matching.
+There is a special focus on standardized evaluation of AMR parsing via structural matching of graphs, but in principle the package allows straightforward extension to working also with kinds of graphs.
 A short overview of some features:

-- Simple AMR reading, AMR writing, different syntactic and semantic AMR standardization options
+- Simple graph reading, graph writing, different syntactic and semantic standardization options tailored to AMR
 - Alignment solvers including optimal ILP alignment, and optional graph compression
 - Evaluation scoring with bootstrap confidence intervals, micro and macro averages
 - AMR-targeted subgraph extraction and extended scoring for spatial, temporal, causal, and more meaning aspects

 Jump directly to [parser evaluation best practices](#basic-eval) or (new) [pip install](#pip-install) to use smatch++ and its options simply from within your python program.
 The following text also gives an overview over some options of Smatch++.

 ## Requirements